 Creative labour is not like other kinds of labour.
 As authors, the product of our creativity is supposed to be so intimately related to our personality, that we are allowed to control what happens to our work after we let it go into the world.
-The way in which copyright law is formulated, this control remains just as strong from the moment we publish a work until the day we die.
+Legally, this control remains just as strong from the moment we publish a work until the day we die.
 Now, it is possible to assign a large part of the control to someone else-it is quite usual to hand over control to a publisher.
-But copyright is less advanced in recognising the many kind of links that develop over time between a work and its public, and in choosing between the public and the author (or the publisher), will often choose for the latter.
+But that still leaves control to one party, supposedly acting in the interests of the author.
+Copyright is less advanced in recognising the many different links that develop over time between a work and its public, and in choosing between the public and the author (or the publisher), will often choose for the latter.

-That copyright remains strong during the author's life can already be questioned-why I, at 90, get to decide whether someone makes a movie after a book I wrote at 25?
+That copyright remains as strong throughout the author's life can already be questioned-why do I, at 90, get to decide whether someone makes a movie after a book I wrote at 25?
 "From the moment the book is published, the author is no longer it's master": Hugo again.
 If there would be an elegant way to make copyright erode over time, and give the public more rights to adaptions and re-interpretations, that would definitely have my support.
 But it is more problematic still to posit a strong link between the work of art, and the heirs that survive the artist for 70 years.
-As an artist you do have some influence on what happens after your death-if you've managed to hang on long enough to your copyright, you can decide who to bequeath it to in their will.
+As an artist you do have some influence on what happens after your death-if you've managed to hang on long enough to your copyright, you can decide who to bequeath it to in your will.
 But 70 years is a long time.
 Your children will most probably be dead themselves, and if the copyrights belonged to a company, that company is more than likely to no longer exist.

-Whomever ends up with the rights, will have at least a slight connection to the artist, and by proxy, to the work of art.
-Yet, and this is the crux of the problem, it is hard to maintain that this connection is stronger than the connection that is felt, for example, by a scholar that has been investigating the oeuvre, or by an artist who has become inspired by it.
-This is what Hugo means when he discerns between the descendants of the blood and the descendants of the spirit, and it is the essence of the Public Domain: as the link between the artist and the work grows more faint, the links between the work and the members of the public can grow stronger.
-Does it make sense, that a company that bought a company that bought a company that published a work, get to decide by themselves how it gets reproduced and adapted?
+Whomever ends up with the rights, will have a slight connection to you, and by proxy, to the work of art.
+Yet it is hard to maintain that this connection is stronger than the connection that is felt, for example, by a scholar that has been investigating the oeuvre, or by another artist who has become inspired by it.
+This is what Hugo means when he discerns between the descendants of the blood and the descendants of the spirit, and it is the essence of the public domain: as the link between the artist and the work grows more faint, the links between the work and the members of the public can grow stronger.
+Does it make sense, that a company that bought a company that bought a company that published a work, gets to decide by themselves how it gets reproduced and adapted?
 Or the children of the children of the author?
 Copyright gives power to the author, because it recognises the work as an expression of an individual vision, but those who end up with the copyright down the line might only have a slight link with that vision.
 That's why the control granted by copyright gets harder to defend the longer it lasts, and that's why it lasts only for a limited time.
-The statute of the Public Domain, in contrast, allows everybody to reproduce the work.
+The statute of the public domain, in contrast, allows everybody to reproduce the work.
 Continuing the oeuvre evolves, from a top-down curatorial approach, into a do-ocracy: those artists, performers and editors that most successfully reproduce and appropriate the work will have the largest influence in its reception.